Get a quote for your chance to WIN your pet food bill paid for a year! Ts & Cs apply

 How to choose a heated cat bed for your cat

-Most cats love to find the warmest place in the house before curling up for a satisfying nap.
-During the summer that might be pretty easy, but over the colder months, a heated cat bed is the perfect way to make sure there’s always a cosy spot for your furry friend.
+Most cats love to find the warmest place in the house to curl up for a nap – and a heated cat bed provides the perfect solution for the ultimate cosy spot.

 What are heated cat beds?